 The Candis Big Give is a fundraising initiative involving charities and their supporters.

-Scroll down to find out more about the charities that participated in this year’s Candis Big Give!
+Click on the articles below to find out more about charities that have participated in previous The Candis Big Give challenges:

 Sharon Brunton tells us why the charity is important to her family

 Deanne Weller explains how the charity is helping people to increase their independence

 Sarah Gordon, 49, from London, explains why Action for ME is a lifeline for families who have been affected by CFS/ME

 Learn about the charities we are supporting this year and the projects they are aiming to fund with the money raised in the match-funding initiative

 Ed Kemp, 42, from Hampshire, tells us how Sebastian's Action Trust has made a different to his whole family

 Christine Lamb, 31, from Wigan, tells us how The Lullaby Trust offered its support after the sudden death of her baby boy

 "It's such a comfort that Dad's wishes were met" Dave Holling, 52, from High Wycombe, explains how Rennie Grove Hospice Care looked after his father, Arthur, following his terminal cancer diagnosis